Marco-Borth/FlowSheets/README.md

-# flowsheets
+# FlowSheets
-excel sheet program to include coding formulas
+An Excel Sheets program to include coding formulas for calculations.